redxeth/test_ids/README.md

 ### Using specified ranges (Beta Feature)

+**It is assumed that in the configuration the user will configure the bins first, softbins next and numbers last**

 A new limited feature has been added to the plugin.
 It will let the user specify ranges in the flow for different TYPE (softbin/bin/number) and the plugin will figure out the next available number from that range.

 Application side, the user needs to make sure that a check if in place in the interface to confirm that the softbin/bin/numbers being passed to a function or method are not nil.